-Lesson Leader, Webmaster
+Curriculum Update Team, Lesson Leader, Webmaster

 Jon is a musician, website manager, project manager, and marketing professional with over 17 years experience working with music publishing companies and nonprofit organizations.
 Why I Support UD: Any time you can spend in your child’s classroom is a rewarding experience, but the UD experience tops all.
 I get to teach in my daughters’ classrooms and school communities these great UD awareness lessons that build social skills, self-confidence, and empathy.
 As a parent, it doesn’t get better than that!
 Whats more, the UD script makes the curriculum easy to teach, even without teaching experience.